waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

   the File System Structure above, then this will be "/var/lib/overpass/database"

-As everything run this as the "overpass" user, move to the directory where you have your source file and assuming that "initial_op_db.sh" script is in your path "/usr/local/bin/" and your region source file name is "sourcefile.osm.pbf" with last date "2022-04-08" and you are using the above File System layout ( DB_DIR is: /var/lib/overpass/database ):
+As everything run this as the "overpass" user, move to the directory where you have your source file and assuming that "op_initial_db.sh" script is in your path "/usr/local/bin/" and your region source file name is "sourcefile.osm.pbf" with last date "2022-04-08" and you are using the above File System layout ( DB_DIR is: /var/lib/overpass/database ):

 ```
- overpass@yafa:/source$ nohup initial_op_db.sh sourcefile.osm.pbf 2022-04-08  "/var/lib/overpass/database" &
+ overpass@yafa:/source$ nohup op_initial_db.sh sourcefile.osm.pbf 2022-04-08  "/var/lib/overpass/database" &
 ```
-By default "initial_op_db.sh" passes (--meta) option to "update_database" program.
+By default "op_initial_db.sh" passes (--meta) option to "update_database" program.
 Edit the script to change that.

-With those steps so far, you can query your database on the command line using the "example" file provided in the root directory in this Guide; the example uses bounding box for "Arizona", so please replace with good {bounding box} points for your region database:
+With those steps so far, you can query your database on the command line using the "test-first.op" example file provided in the root directory in this Guide; the example uses bounding box for "Arizona", so please replace with good {bounding box} points for your region database:
 ```
-    $ osm3s_query --db-dir=DB_DIR < example
+    $ osm3s_query --db-dir=DB_DIR < test-first.op
 ```
-command above assumes you are in the directory where the "example" file is, please replace "DB_DIR" with your actual database directory.
+command above assumes you are in the directory where the "test-first.op" file is, please replace "DB_DIR" with your actual database directory.
 Anybody on the system can use overpass to query the database, but to control overpass you need to put overpass hat on; be the "overpass" user.